-It is absolutely fine for an owner, a breeder, or a veterinarian to submit a sample.
+Samples can be submitted by the owner, breeder, or a veterinarian.
 There is no need to involve your veterinarian to submit swabs, but you are more than welcome to ask them for help if you would feel more comfortable.
 Blood draws must be done at a veterinary clinic.

 What shipping carrier or speed should I use?

 We have no preference of what shipping carrier is used to ship samples.
 There is also no requirement for the shipment speed you use.
 DNA stays very stable in blood and swabs, so there is no need to ship it priority overnight.
 If you are sending samples from outside of the United States, please check with your shipping carrier for information on any potential sample restrictions or required shipping documents.
 We provide a copy of the USDA’s guidelines regarding importing canine and feline material on our webpage.
 Once your sample has been received by the laboratory, you should receive an automatic email notifying you that your sample is being processed for testing.

 Results will be sent via email to the email address provided on the online submission form within 5-10 days of the sample’s arrival in our laboratory.
 All results are kept confidential and are not posted publicly.
 Please check your spam folder if you do not see results in your inbox.
 If you still cannot find any results in your email, please email or call the lab.